jjruescas/Infrastructure-as-code-demo01/README.md

 2. In terraform.tfvars update the followin variables with your own values: AWS_ACCESS_KEY, AWS_SECRET_KEY, REGION, AVAILABILITY_ZONE, AMI_ID.
 Optionally you can also customize INSTANCE_TYPE, VM_NAME, INSTANCE_USERNAME and INSTANCE_PASSWORD.
 3. In a commad line run this only the first time:<br>
 `> terraform init`
-4. Run this to start the provisioning of your Infrastructure:<br>
+4. Run this to start the provisioning and configuration of your infrastructure:<br>
 `> terrafrom apply`

 ...voilà!
-That's it!
+That's it!<br>
 Wait until terraform finishes doing its magic and you'll see in the Console an Output Variable called "web_server_address".
 Browse to that location and that means you have a Windows IIS WebServer ready to go.